RTXteam/RTX/code/ARAX/README.md

     - `INFO`: Something an API user might like to see to examine the steps behind the scenes.
 Good for innocuous assumptions.
     - `WARNING`: Something that an API user should sit up and notice.
 Good for assumptions with impact
     - `ERROR`: A failure that prevents fulfilling the request.
 Note that logging an error may not halt processing.
 Several can accumulate
+- In your code, do not assume a particular location for the "current working directory".
+In general, try to use `os.path.abspath` to find the location of `__FILE__` for your module and then construct a relative path to find other ARAX/RTX files/modules.

 General response paradigm:
 - Major methods (not little helper ones that can't fail) and calls to different ARAX classes should always: